 I love camping at Langaholt, which is located almost next to a beautiful golden beach with a lot of colourful pebbles.
-I come here mainly for a particular type of crystal pebbles which I collect.
+I come here mainly for a particular type of crystal pebbles that I collect.
 But also for the sheer natural beauty of this place.

 The campground is very popular amongst Icelanders, and the kids jump into the cold sea on warm days here.
 On a sunny summer day, this is the place to be.
 To us, Icelanders, spending time on this golden beach feels like we have gone abroad for the day.

 Many of our visitors want to see the black lava beaches as they are so used to golden beaches, but we Icelanders are so used to black beaches that we seek out golden beaches.
-It was not until I first went to a beach in Italy when I was 11 years old that I realised that not all beaches are black :)
+It was not until I first went to a beach in Italy when I was 11 years old that I realized that not all beaches are black :)

-There is a fantastic view of the magical Snæfellsjökull glacier from here, and my favourite photo of Snæfellsnes is of the golden beach, the blue sea and the white glacier in the background.
+There is a fantastic view of the magical Snæfellsjökull glacier from here, and my favourite photo of Snæfellsnes is of the golden beach, the blue sea, and the white glacier in the background.